 - You do not want to cheat google, in other word do not use any “cool” ranking software or any of the black SEO techniques.

 - Also, do not use any automation tools.

 - Do not buy any backlinks.

-Basically your online business should be in compliance with the white hat SEO technique only.
+Your online business should comply with the white hat SEO technique only.
 If you do that, you don’t have to worry about Google changing the algorithms.
-It might happen that the rankings go down temporarily, but as soon as you deliver the valuable content to your readers, you will be OK.
+The rankings might go down temporarily, but as soon as you deliver the valuable content to your readers, you will be OK.

 We have covered a lot.
 You can make a checklist with these steps so when you are about to finish a new post, make sure you go through this checklist.
 A few more posts and you will do these steps automatically.

 If you follow all these steps above you should not have a problem with ranking.
 Of course, if you are a beginner you want to use low competition keywords.
 If you want to know how to find such a keyword you can read my article about keywords and research tools.